afourmy/pyNMS/README.md

 ## Capacity planning

 Once traffic links are created, they are routed on the trunks.
 The resulting traffic flow is computed for all for all interfaces.
-In the following example, the router load-balance the traffic on four equal-cost multi-path.
+In the following example, the router load-balance the traffic on four equal-cost paths.

 ![Capacity planning](https://github.com/mintoo/networks/raw/master/Readme/capacity_planning.PNG)